Karl-Heinz Paque

 Karl-Heinz Paqué (born 4 October 1956) is a German economist and politician of the liberal Free Democratic Party (FDP) who has been serving as head of the Friedrich Naumann Foundation since 2018.
 He was Minister of Finance in the state of Saxony-Anhalt from 2002 to 2006.

 Early life and education

-Paqué was born in the West German city of Saarbrücken and studied economics and achieved his PhD in 1980.
+Paqué was born in the West German city of Saarbrücken and studied economics and received his PhD in 1980.

 Political career

 Paqué entered the FDP in 1999 and was State Minister of Finance in the government of Minister-President Wolfgang Böhmer of Saxony-Anhalt from 2002 to 2006.